 Love ice cream?
-This White Chocolate Peppermint Ice Cream is super easy to make and perfect for any time of year.
+This Peppermint Ice Cream With White Chocolate is super easy to make and perfect for any time of year.

-I didn’t even think about using it to make ice cream until I started browsing through the recipe book that came with the system.
-When I saw a recipe for Vanilla Peppermint Ice Cream, I knew I had to give it a try.
-I’ve been in a peppermint kind of mood lately, ever since I made these mouthwatering Peppermint Meringue Cookies.
+I didn’t even think about using it to make desserts until I started browsing through the recipe book that came with the system.
+When I saw this recipe for Peppermint Ice Cream, I knew I had to give it a try.
+I’ve been in a peppermint kind of mood ever since I made these mouthwatering Peppermint Meringue Cookies.
 I’ve been trying to decide what to make next and this recipe was perfect.

-I’m never happy following a recipe exactly though.
-I always have to add my own little twist.
-This one already looked pretty awesome but it was missing one thing…chocolate.
+I wanted to add my own little twist though.
+This recipe already looked pretty delish but it was missing one thing…chocolate.
 You can never go wrong with chocolate, right?
-I couldn’t wait to make white chocolate peppermint ice cream!
+I couldn’t wait to make peppermint ice cream with white chocolate!

 Unfortunately, I kind of started off with a big fail.
 When I went to make the recipe, I saw that I was supposed to have already combined the heavy cream and evaporate milk and let it freeze overnight.
 Oops!
 I guess my recipe would have to wait one more day.
 I made the cream mixture and put it in the freezer.